GusDira12/GusDira12/README.md

 - js (another web stuff)
 - c/c++ (competitive programming and other things)

-I play games and I upload/stream them every 78 years or so:
+I play games and I upload/stream them every 78 years or so (the linktree link below my bio has other medias I use):
 - youtube: https://youtube.com/GusDira12/ (only videos here, switching is still blank)
 - twitch: https://twitch.tv/GusDira12/ (streams go here)